CocoaDebug/CocoaDebug/README.md

 [CocoaDebug.framework](https://raw.githubusercontent.com/CocoaDebug/CocoaDebug/master/CocoaDebug.framework.zip) (Version 1.6.8)

-> WARNING: Never ship a product which has been linked with the CocoaDebug.framework.
+> WARNING: Never ship a product which has been linked with the CocoaDebug framework.
 The [Integration Guide](https://github.com/CocoaDebug/CocoaDebug/wiki/Integration-Guide) outline a way to use build configurations to isolate linking the framework to Debug builds.

 > [Xcode12 framework build error solution](https://stackoverflow.com/questions/63267897/building-for-ios-simulator-but-the-linked-framework-framework-was-built)